Much Wenlock: Recent times

-In 1983, actress Gabrielle Drake and her husband purchased Much Wenlock Manor and restored it.
+In 1983, actress Gabrielle Drake and her husband purchased Much Wenlock Manor and restored the Priory lodging.

 Much Wenlock was the location for the third broadcast episode (the first filmed) of the first series of the archaeology television programme Time Team in 1994.

-Much Wenlock was the first community in the West Midlands to have a neighbourhood development plan.
-The plan was put to a parish referendum on 22 May 2014.
-There was a 42% turnout, and 85% of those voting said "yes" to the referendum question: "Do you want Shropshire Council to use the Neighbourhood Plan for Much Wenlock to help it decide planning applications in the neighbourhood area."
-The Neighbourhood Plan was "made" (adopted) by Shropshire Council on 17 July 2014.
-Planning applications in the town and surrounding parish must be considered against the Neighbourhood Plan as well as existing planning policy where appropriate, such as the Shropshire-wide Core Strategy and as well as the National Planning Policy Framework.
+In 1997 the Time Team returned for a revisit in their first Christmas Special.

 In 2019, Much Wenlock was featured by The Sunday Times as one of the best places to live in the UK.

+In May 2023 a site near the town was the location for the discovery, by metal detectorist Richard Brock from Somerset, of "Hiro's Nugget", the largest gold nugget ever found in England.
+It is estimated to be worth over £30,000.

 Churches

 Holy Trinity Church, in Wilmore Street, is the Anglican parish church.
 The first church on this site was built in Anglo-Saxon times.
 The present church dates from 1150 and was built by the Cluniac monks from Wenlock Priory.
 Features of interest include the plain Norman tower which had a spire until early in the 20th century, and a memorial inside the church to W. P. Brookes as well as the refurbished family gravestones in the churchyard.
 The churchyard is a large, open, green space with some tall trees.
 The Shit Brook ran along the road towards the church before it was culverted.
 There is also a Methodist church in King Street.

-The town's former Roman Catholic Church of St Mary Magdalene, in Barrow Street, closed in 2008, was demolished in 2012, and domestic properties built in its place.

 Other buildings

-Other architectural attractions include the 16th-century Much Wenlock Guildhall, many other historic buildings in the Early English style, and an annual well dressing at St Milburga's Well on Barrow Street.
+Other architectural attractions include the 16th-century Much Wenlock Guildhall, and the mid-19th century Much Wenlock Corn Exchange.